oguh1-61803/biomeld-locomotion/README.md

 https://github.com/skriegman/reconfigurable_organisms.

-Furthermore, the source code contained in this repository includes the implementation of NEAT and HyperNEAT, which are focused on replicating the behaviour of five mathematical functions.
+Furthermore, the source code contained in this repository includes the implementation of NEAT and HyperNEAT, which are focused on replicating the behaviour of five mathematical functions: Ackeley function, Bukin function No. 6, Gramacy & Lee function, Levy function No. 13, and Rastringin function.

 > **Architecture**